‘Simpsons’ producers pull iconic Michael Jackson episode

-LOS ANGELES — The producers of “The Simpsons” are removing a classic episode that featured the voice of Michael Jackson.
+LOS ANGELES — The producers of “The Simpsons” are removing a classic episode that featured the voice of Michael Jackson after HBO aired a documentary in which two men claim they were sexually abused by the singer when they were younger.

-Executive producer James L. Brooks told The Wall Street Journal on Thursday “it feels clearly the only choice to make.”
-He said fellow executive producers Matt Groening and Al Jean are “of one mind on this.”
+“It feels like the only choice to make,” executive producer James L. Brooks told The Wall Street Journal on Thursday.

+Fellow executive producers Matt Groening and Al Jean are “of one mind on this,” Brooks said.

 In the 1991 “Stark Raving Dad” episode, Jackson voiced a character who claims to be Jackson and who meets Homer Simpson in a mental institution.
 The singer is listed in credits as John Jay Smith.